The 7 Dimensions of Relationship Quiz

 Our culture is full of myths and falsehoods about what makes a truly successful partnership.
 After researching the best couples therapy theories and practices and, more importantly, working with hundreds of couples, The Couples Center founder Gal Szekely came to realize that every relationship has 7 dimensions (so you can say it’s not just 3D, but 7D!) and great relationships score high on most of these dimensions.
 The quiz will teach you about these dimensions and will help you identify your strengths and growth areas as a couple.

-, along with a video series on how to improve communication, create more intimacy, and stop fighting over the small stuff.
+Sign up and receive access to our 7 Dimensions Relationship Quiz, along with a video series on how to improve communication, create more intimacy, and stop fighting over the small stuff.

-More information about the 7 Dimensions of Relationships
+More information about the 7 Dimensions of Relationships:

 Many couples have a feeling—or sometimes just a vague hunch—that they can have more.
 That even if their relationship is good, there’s more that’s possible for them.
 But they don’t know how to get there.
 Understanding these seven dimensions can help guide you on the road to a truly satisfying relationship (and life!).